 - Remove toys from the pool area when it is not in use.
 Toys can attract young children to the pool.

-The CDC has also established guidelines for homeowners to avoid drowning and injury.
-Check out what the Centers for Disease Control have to say here.
+The Centers for Disease Control and Prevention (CDC) has also established guidelines for homeowners to avoid drowning and injury.
+Check out what the CDC has to say here.

 Our Featured Case Results